yofabronecoforo/C6EGHV/README.md

 This community project is explicitly recognized by EGHV.
 - There does not appear to be a way of initializing the selection status of individual items in the picker.
 All rewards provided by WGH will therefore initialize as selected, even those normally disabled by default; such rewards will be enabled by EGHV if left selected.
 - Rewards provided by WGH are supported as the only or Primary reward with no further configuration required.
-- Rewards provided by WGH are supported as a Bonus reward when WGH methods are available to EGHV via the global ExposedMembers table.
+- Rewards provided by WGH are supported as a Bonus reward when WGH methods are available to EGHV via the global ExposedMembers table; this is currently accomplished by including a modified version of WGH's script when EGHV loads.

 # Installation
 ## Automatic